foxlet/myTurkDB/INSTALL.md

  + https://www.python.org/download/releases/2.7.7/

+#### Required Python modules

-3. Install the following Python modules...
+Install the following Python modules...

 *If you don't want to manually install the extra modules, then get Pip, it works in most OS's and will make installing the modules much easier.*